chrisvwn/Rnightlights/README.md

 ## Performance enhancements
 Some performance enhancements are available to speed up processing speeds and they fall into 2 classes:

 a. **Parallel processing**: The most straightforward way to speed up processing is by increasing the number of CPU cores used to calculate the zonal statistics.
 By default only one CPU core is used.
-This option is available out of the box and is enabled by setting the `numCores` package option e.g. to process in parallel across 4 CPU cores run:
+This option is available out of the box and is enabled by setting the `numCores` package option e.g. to process in parallel across 4 CPU cores run `pkgOptions(numCores=4)` before processing.
+Note numCores is only used when: `pkgOptions(extractMethod="rast")` which is the default.

-    `pkgOptions(extractMethod="rast", numCores=4)`

-    before processing.
-Note numCores is only used when:

-    `pkgOptions(extractMethod="rast")`

-    which is the default.

 b. **GDAL**: The GDAL tools provide tools that are often much faster than the usual processing workflow.
 For example, zonal statistics can be calculated much faster using GDAL than looping over sub-polygons even with a number of CPUs in parallel.
 GDAL tools are provided by the `rgdal` and `gdalUtils` packages, however, they require the GDAL software to be installed in the operating system.
 GDAL can be enabled at 2 stages:
     i)  when cropping rasters by setting `pkgOptions(cropMaskMethod="gdal")` and